Chapter 2:

 Part 5

-Vernon was the first of the group to awaken.
-The sun’s powerful rays broke through his curtains almost pinpointing his eye lids, forcing him up.
-Taking special care to avoid stepping on the others that lay sprawled out across his floor, Vernon made his way to the kitchen.
+Vernon was the first to awaken.
+The sun’s powerful rays broke through his curtains almost pinpointing his eyelids, forcing him up.
+Taking special care to avoid stepping on the others sprawled out across his floor, Vernon made his way to the kitchen.
 Coffee was his objective, and he was determined to get some.
 With the coffee pot starting up, an alarm sounded waking the sleeping freeloaders!
-The alarm originated from Katie’s cell phone, who turned it off immediately.
+The alarm originated from Katie’s cell phone, who hastily shut it off!

-The others looked at her, all angered by the rude awakening.
+The others angerly shoot glares toward her, upset at the rude awakening.
 “Uh…” She started.
 “It’s so that I don’t oversleep and miss my shift.”

 “Geez…is that all?”
-Vernon went back to his seat on the couch next to Amala.
+Vernon went returned to his seat on the couch beside Amala.
 “Okay, so what are we going to do now?
 Come on, people!
 We can’t just sit around all day!”

 “Will you shut up?!”
-The jarring roar that erupted from Amala surprised everyone.
-She’d remained quiet throughout the whole escapade until that point so no one was expecting it.
+The jarring roar that erupted from Amala surprised everyone!
+She’d not spoken throughout the whole escapade until that point so no one was expecting it.
 “I…I mean, please, my head hurts.
 So, can you stop yelling?”

 “O-Okay.”
-Vernon was visibly shaken which made Nicolaus chuckle to himself.
+Vernon was visibly shaken eliciting a stifled chuckle from Nicolaus.

-“I guess we should go back to our own houses for the time being.
-I’ve still got to drop off my sis…” Nicolaus stopped halfway through his sentence.
-He’d forgotten Katie was in the room.
-(I’d rather not look like any more of a dork in front of her.
+“I guess we should return to our own houses for now.
+I’ve still got to drop off my sis…” Nicolaus halted halfway through his sentence, forgetting Katie was in the room.
+(I’d rather not look like more of a dork in front of her.
 She doesn’t need to know that I’m driving my sister’s car around.)
-He restarted his explanation.
+He restarted that explanation.
 “I’ve still got to drop off my sister at her job.”

 “I’m still concerned about what happened yesterday.
-Honestly, I didn’t expect the police to just show up in the middle of the night and arrest us, but even with that said, we still need to stay on our toes.”
-Vernon’s coldhearted calculating nature wasn’t a surprise to Nicolaus as he’d already associated it with his character; though he never would’ve thought that his co-worker would be able to remain calm in their situation.
+Honestly, I didn’t expect the police to just show up in the middle of the night and arrest us.
+With that said, we still need to stay on our toes.”
+Nicolaus already associated that calm demeanor with Vernon’s character; yet seeing him unfazed by their situation was unnerving.

-Harper held up his phone and showed it to Vernon.
+Harper held up his phone screen to show Vernon something.
 “I’ve been looking at all the news sites and they haven’t said anything yet.
 You think, maybe they haven’t found the bodies?”

 “Huh?”
 Even though Nicolaus acted surprised, he knew that was coming.
-He’d given her a ride to Vernon’s house in the first place, so taking her home was an obvious part of the informal agreement they’d reached.
+He’d given her a ride to Vernon’s house in the first place, so taking her home was an obvious part of the informal agreement.

 “Don’t, ‘huh’!
 I need to get home and you brought me here, so take me back home.”